nan0s7/nfancurve/README.md

 **Prerequisites:**
 - Bash version 4 and above, or a bash-like shell with the same commands
-- Latest (or close to) Nvidia GLX Driver
+- Nvidia GLX Driver version greater than 304
-- Update script requires: systemd and git (it'll check for git)
+- Update script requires git (it'll check for it when it's run)

 You are probably wondering why I have chosen to write this script in Bash.
 The reason is very simple; I wanted a script with the minimum number of dependencies possible.
-I do take the assumption that your Linux installation has some version of Bash installed.
-I also assume that you have the Nvidia drivers installed on your machine.
 This is also supposed to be quite lightweight.
 The last thing I want on my computer are more bulky applications that hog resources and end up being a jack of all trades, but a master of none.

-The current version of the script is **version 8.**
+The current version of the script is **version 9.**

 This script works for tempurature values in the range 0:999, and is currently set up for Celsius.
 However, it can easily be modified for other scales.